Male agent discussing to a couple about insurance

 COBRA

 If you are no longer working at your current job, you can retain health coverage through COBRA (Consolidated Omnibus Budget Reconciliation Act.)
-In addition, employees who are recently Medicare eligible also qualify.
+In addition, employees who have recently become Medicare eligible also qualify.
 While this is a great option to keep benefits, it can be quite costly.
-You may be required to pay your full monthly premium plus an additional 2% service charge.
-To save costs, you can choose to keep Medicare and not pay for COBRA.
+You may be required to pay your total monthly premium plus an additional 2% service charge.
+To save costs, you can keep Medicare and not pay for COBRA.
 With only one insurance plan, Medicare will be your primary payer, and coordination of benefits will not occur.

 TRICARE

-For service members, retirees, and their dependents TRICARE can provide retiree coverage plans.
-Individuals over the age of 65 who are enrolled in Medicare Parts A and B will receive TRICARE For Life.
-Medicare will act as the primary payer and TRICARE will provide benefits for coinsurance, copayments, and monthly deductibles.
+TRICARE can provide retiree coverage plans for service members, retirees, and their dependents.
+Individuals over 65 who are enrolled in Medicare Parts A and B will receive TRICARE For Life.
+Medicare will act as the primary payer, and TRICARE will provide benefits for coinsurance, copayments, and monthly deductibles.
 In addition, TRICARE will cover expenses for services offered by military hospitals.

 Medicaid

 Medicaid is a federal and state health program that aims to help individuals pay for health care expenses.
-To qualify, one must be within 133% of the federal poverty level.
+One must be within 133% of the federal poverty level to qualify.
 Depending on your state of residence, benefits may vary.
 You can have both Medicare and Medicaid, with Medicare acting as your primary insurance.

 3 Ways Medicare Becomes Your Secondary Insurance

 There are scenarios when Medicare becomes your secondary insurer.
 While Medicare has plenty of benefits, it does not cover everything.
-In fact, your retiree coverage or marketplace insurance plan may provide additional benefits.
+Your retiree coverage or marketplace insurance plan may provide additional benefits.
 Understandably, managing the out-of-pocket costs for healthcare plans, such as prescription drug coverage, can be worrisome.
 To mitigate these concerns, you may want to purchase supplemental coverage and speak with an experienced insurance agent.

 iStock-1293277464